Antonio-503/Antonio-503/README.md

 Welcome to my portfolio.
 ## About Me
-I am a Data Analyst with experience in several tools and technologies to collect, clean & analyze datasets.
-I enjoy applying my data skills to uncover insights & enable data-driven decisions in business applications.
-I am proficient in Python, SQL, Excel, Streamlit and Tableau.

-I have an Economics background and hold a Business Development Master's degree from IAE de Bordeaux.
-Luckily, I've had experiences in a great variety of fields including logistics, virtual production, action sports & retail.
+I am a Data Analyst skilled in Python automation, data cleaning, and visualization.
+I use Python, SQL, Excel, Tableau, and Streamlit to automate data workflows and deliver insights.
+My background in Economics and Business Development has been applied in logistics, retail, and action sports.

-I am currently working at Globe Europe as a sales administrator and analytics specialist for  UK, Italy & Benelux.
+Currently, I work at Globe Europe as a Sales Administrator and Analytics Specialist, managing sales data and providing analytics for the UK, Italy, and Benelux regions.
+I focus on automating business processes and supporting data-driven decisions.